Connect with others who understand.

 7 hATTR Amyloidosis Symptoms To Watch For

-Hereditary transthyretin (hATTR) amyloidosis is a rare disease caused by misfolded transthyretin (TTR) proteins.
-When the transthyretin protein becomes deformed and doesn’t take on its proper shape, it is known as misfolding.
+Hereditary transthyretin (hATTR) amyloidosis is a rare progressive multisystem life-threatening disease caused by misfolded transthyretin (TTR) proteins.
+When the transthyretin protein becomes deformed and doesn’t take on its proper shape, it’s called misfolding.
 These abnormal proteins clump together to make fibrils that become stuck in organs throughout the body, causing several different symptoms.
 Depending on which parts of the body are affected, you may notice one or more sets of symptoms that can make diagnosing the disease difficult.

 These symptoms may show up in different ways at different times, or they may change or get worse as the disease progresses.
-It can take several years for enough amyloid fibrils to build up to cause noticeable symptoms.
+It can take several years for enough amyloid fibrils to build up to cause noticeable symptoms, and the age when symptoms first appear can vary widely depending on individual factors.
+Because hATTR amyloidosis affects multiple systems in the body, the condition often affects not only physical health but also daily routines, independence, and quality of life.
+Activities such as walking, working, and even traveling may become more difficult over time.

 In this article, we’ll discuss seven symptoms of hATTR amyloidosis to watch out for.
 Because this condition can affect your entire body, it’s essential to be aware of which symptoms are connected.
 Knowing these signs can prompt you to visit your doctor sooner rather than later so you can start treatment as quickly as possible.